-When you declare your economics major, you join the community of students and faculty studying economics at Amherst.
+When you declare your economics major, you join the community of students and faculty engaged with economics at Amherst.
 We think economics is an exciting subject, and we look forward to sharing our passion for it with you!
-We encourage you to talk with faculty and other students about economic theories and issues outside of class, around campus, and in office hours, and to broaden your engagement with economics beyond your classes.
+We encourage you to talk with faculty and other students about economic issues and theories outside of class, around campus, and in office hours, and to broaden your engagement with economics beyond your classes.

 This Handbook is intended to serve as a resource in your academic planning.
 As professors and advisors, we are committed to supporting you as a student of economics and the liberal arts.
 We encourage you to take ownership of your own education.
 Be aware of both the opportunities and the requirements of the economics major, and seek out appropriate guidance as you engage in your studies and plan for your future.

 This document will help you answer questions such as:

 - How do economics majors usually schedule their courses over their time at Amherst?

 - How should I approach my studying in economics courses?

 - Which core theory course should I take first?

 - Should I take the advanced core theory courses?